turingschool/backend-curriculum-site/module1/lessons/arrays_101.md

 As we go, we'll work with an IRB session.

 -   Create a new file in your module 1 folder called ```intro_to_arrays.rb```.
 In this file, you can take notes and recreate what we have used in our pry session to refer to.
--   In our pry session let's create some data:
+-   In our irb session let's create some data:

     ```ruby
     name_1 = "Ilana"
     name_2 = "Beth"
     name_3 = "Lauren"
     ```
--   Now that we have more than one name, we need a way to collection this data.
-Let's set a variable name "data" to an empty array.
+-   Now that we have more than one name, we need a way to collect this data or create a collection.
+Let's set a variable named "data" to an empty array.

     ```ruby
       name_1 = "Ilana"